benchlab/benchvm/README.md

 ## Roadmap
-- Mapping needs to be more recursive and we are looking to include other platform-based smart contracts to work with the BVM Specification.
+- Mapping needs to be more recursive
+- Integrating other smart contract platforms to work with the BVM Spec.